mdennis281/Kill-Process/README.md

 # Kill-Process
 I made this quick script as a solution to be able to quickly and easily search, and bulk kill processes in windows.
-Nothing special, but I do use this every time I need to kill a process
+Nothing special, but I do use this every time I need to kill a process.

  It behaves best when it is ran in a directory linked to the PATH envronment variable.

+ * Installation:
+      * Create new, empty directory
+      * Add directory to windows PATH environment variable

  * Usage:
       * run the command: **kill-process**